 Dr Val Collington, Kingston University

 Dr Valentina Collington has now retired from her role as Deputy Dean of the Faculty of Health, Social Care and Education.
-She has held a range of education management and leadership roles over the past twelve years and is highly experienced in planning, implementing and evaluating midwifery education, as well as other health and social care education programmes at undergraduate and postgraduate levels.
+She has held a range of education management and leadership roles for over 16 years and is highly experienced in planning, implementing and evaluating midwifery education, as well as other health and social care education programmes at undergraduate and postgraduate levels.
 She still holds a consultancy contract with the Faculty.
 Her work entailed close collaboration with NHS organisations, hence she has good appreciation of relevant policies and strategy.
 Particular interest is in the interface between academia and professional practice.

 Cllr Rebecca Lanning, Merton Council

 Cllr Rebecca Lanning is the labour councillor for Cricket Green ward in Merton.